|

 Are you in a place of stagnation, where you know you need a change but aren’t sure what or how to adjust?

 Maybe you’ve suddenly realized that what you’ve been doing is no longer working.
 Or maybe you’ve felt a growing dissatisfaction for some time now.
-Whatever the case, even after you acknowledge that something in your life needs to change, knowing exactly what change to make — and how to do it — can be challening.
+Whatever the case, even after you acknowledge that something in your life needs to change, knowing exactly what change to make — and how to do it — can be challenging.

 So here are some questions you can ask yourself to get started making that change you know you need.